What is Chlorpheniramine?

 • Headache

 Chlorpheniramine relieves red, itchy, watery eyes, sneezing, itchy nose or throat and runny nose which are caused due to allergies, fever and the common cold.
 Chlorpheniramine helps in controlling the symptoms of cold and allergies.
 But medication will not help in speedy recovery.
 Chlorpheniramine belongs to the class of drug called antihistamines.
-Cetirizine does not prevent from hives but it treats serious allergic reaction.
+Cetirizine does not prevent hives but it treats serious allergic reactions.

 Make an appointment just in few minutes - Call Us Now